 Ms. Lincoln served on the Compensation and Nominating Committees until her retirement from the Board on January 15, 2021.
 Ms. Nelson transferred from the Nominating Committee to the Compensation Committee following the 2021 Annual Meeting of Shareholders.
 Mr. Bass will replace Mr. Jones as Chair of the Compensation Committee, and Mr. Bass will no longer be a member of the Audit Committee following the 2022 Annual Meeting of Shareholders.
-Mr. Moore will replace Ms. Martin as Chair of the Nominating Committee, and Ms. Moore will transfer from the Compensation Committee to the Audit Committee following the 2022 Annual Meeting of Shareholders.
-Mr. Jones will join the Nominating Committee following the 2022 Annual Meeting of Shareholders.
+Ms. Moore will replace Ms. Martin as Chair of the Nominating Committee, and Ms. Moore will transfer from the Compensation Committee to the Audit Committee following the 2022 Annual Meeting of Shareholders.
+Mr. Fraser will transfer from the Nominating Committee to the Compensation Committee following the 2022 Annual Meeting of Shareholders.
+Mr. Fraser will transfer from the Nominating Committee to the Compensation Committee following the 2022 Annual Meeting of Shareholders.
 Mr. Jones will join the Nominating Committee following the 2022 Annual Meeting of Shareholders.